openblockcc/obmpy/README.md

 OBMPY_DELAY=0.5
 # To set rts and dtr level
 OBMPY_RTSDTR=False
+# Fix for k210 'could not enter raw repl', Just send one 0x03 when try to bort task.
+OBMPY_ABORTTIME=1
 ```

 You can put the `.obmpy` file in your working directory, one of its parents, or in